stateset/core/NETWORK_IMPROVEMENTS.md

 ## Executive Summary

-The StateSet blockchain has been transformed into a global distributed intelligent commerce operating system with advanced financial infrastructure, featuring the STST staking token and the new ssUSD stablecoin as core components.
+The StateSet blockchain is evolving into a global distributed intelligent‑commerce settlement network.
+This document mixes implemented features with roadmap items; where older text refers to `STST`, read it as the native `STATE` staking token (denom `ustate`).

 ## Architecture Overview